• Search

 This post may contain affiliate links.
 Read my disclosure policy.

-Close up image of fully cooked cilantro lime shrimp.
+Close up image of fully cooked cilantro lime shrimp with their tail-on.

 Ingredients in Cilantro Lime Shrimp

-• Worcestershire Sauce – the addition of Worcestershire sauce adds an extra layer of flavor to the marinade that helps distinguish the cilantro from the lime.
+• Worcestershire Sauce – Worcestershire sauce adds umami flavor and helps distinguish the cilantro from the lime.

-• Shallots– spicy, without actually being spicy, shallots are a great way to add onion flavor without adding a whole entire onion.
+• Shallots– Spicy, without actually being spicy, they are a great way to add onion flavor without adding a whole entire onion.
+Substitute with half a small white onion or half a jalapeño (for extra kick).

 How to make Cilantro Lime Shrimp

-Start by preparing the Marinade/Sauce.
-In the bowl of a large food processor or blender add 2 tablespoons of olive oil, cilantro, lime juice, Worcestershire sauce, garlic, shallots, oregano, paprika, red pepper flakes, salt, and pepper.
-Process until fully combined and season with additional salt, pepper, or lime juice, to taste.
+1. Prepare the Marinade/Sauce.
+In the bowl of a food processor or blender, add two tablespoons of olive oil, cilantro, lime juice, Worcestershire sauce, garlic, shallots, oregano, paprika, red pepper flakes, salt, and pepper.
+Process until smooth, then season with additional salt, pepper, or lime juice to taste.

-How smooth and creamy you want the cilantro lime marinade is up to you.
-Personally, I try to mix mine so that it ends up somewhere in the middle- creamy and chopped to bits, but not so smooth and creamy that it looks like a smoothie.
+• Tip: The texture of your cilantro lime marinade is up to you.
+I try to process mine so that it ends up somewhere in the middle, creamy and chopped to bits, but not so smooth and creamy that it looks like a smoothie.

 A close up of cilantro Lime marinade being blended